-Compliance with Guidelines Issued by the Minister under Section 13 (NAMA Act 2009) as at 30 June 2017 No guidelines issued
+Compliance with Guidelines Issued by the Minister under Section 13 (NAMA Act 2009) as at 31 December 2017 No guidelines issued

-Compliance with Directions Issued by the Minister under Section 14 (NAMA Act 2009) as at 30 June 2017

-- 14th May 2010 Direction (Ref 513/43/10) Pricing of government guaranteed debt issued by NAMA.
-No such debt was issued by NAMA as at 31 March 2016. - (2) 22nd October 2010 Expeditious Transfer of Eligible Assets. - All transfers completed since 22 October 2011 have complied with this Direction. - (3) 11th May 2011 Direction (Ref 513/43/10) Amendment to Senior Notes Terms & Conditions All senior notes have been amended in accordance with this Direction. - (4) 7th March 2012 NAMA Advisory Group. - A NAMA Advisory Group has been set up in accordance with this Direction. - (5) 29th March 2012 Irish Bank Resolution Corporation Short Term Financing.
-NAMA adopted all reasonable measures to facilitate the short-term financing of IBRC. - (6) 31st July 2015 Direction (513/43/10) Effect of a potential negative interest rates on the NAMA Senior Note Programme.
-Pursuant to a direction issued by the Minister on 31 July 2015, on 28 January 2016 NAM D.A.C. and Citibank executed documentation to floor the coupon rate on the senior notes in issue at zero if the 6 month Euribor rate is negative.
+Com pliance with Directions Issued by the Minister under Section 14 (NAMA Act 2009) as at 31 December 2017 (1) 14th May 2010 - Direction (Ref 513/43/10) - Pricing of government guaranteed debt issued by NAMA. (') No such debt was issued by NAMA as at 31 March 2016.
+(0) (2) 22nd October 2010 - Expeditious Transfer of Eligible Assets. (-) All transfers completed since 22 October 2011 have complied with this Direction.
+(3) 11th May 2011 - Direction (Ref 513/43/10) - Amendment to Senior Notes Terms & Conditions All senior notes have been amended in accordance with this Direction.
+(4) 7th March 2012 - NAMA Advisory Group.
+A NAMA Advisory Group has been set up in accordance with this Direction.
+(5) 29th March 2012 - Irish Bank Resolution Corporation - Short Term Financing. '' NAMA adopted all reasonable measures to facilitate the short-term financing of IBRC.
+(6) 31st July 2015 - Direction (513/43/10) - Effect of a potential negative interest rates on the NAMA Senior Note Programme. (-) Pursuant to a direction issued by the Minister on 31 July 2015, on 28 January 2016 NAM D.A.C. and Citibank executed documentation to floor the coupon rate on the senior notes in issue at zero if the 6 month Euribor rate is negative.
 This resulted in €4.7bn of cashflow hedge relationships being derecognised on this date.

-Compliance with Directions Issued by the Minister under Section 13 (IBRC Act 2013) as at 30 June 2017
+This resulted in G. rbh of easing wheage relationships being derecognised of this date.
+Com pliance with Directions Issued by the Minister under Section 13 (IBRC Act 2013) as at 31 December 2017 (1) 7th February 2013 - Irish Bank Resolution Corporation - Deed of Assignment and Transfer NAMA complied with this direction.

-- 7th February 2013 Irish Bank Resolution Corporation Deed of Assignment and Transfer NAMA complied with this direction. - (2) 7th February 2013 Irish Bank Resolution Corporation Bid for Assets of IBRC NAMA adopted all reasonable measures to bid for the assets of IBRC. - (3) 7th February 2013 Irish Bank Resolution Corporation Short-term facility to the Special Liquidators NAMA adopted all reasonable measures to provide short-term facility to the Special Liquidators of IBRC. - (4) 20th February 2013 Irish Bank Resolution Corporation Deed of Assignment and Transfer NAMA complied with this direction.
+- (2) 7th February 2013 Irish Bank Resolution Corporation Bid for Assets of IBRC - NAMA adopted all reasonable measures to bid for the assets of IBRC. - (3) 7th February 2013 Irish Bank Resolution Corporation Short-term facility to the Special Liquidators NAMA adopted all reasonable measures to provide short-term facility to the Special Liquidators of IBRC. - (4) 20th February 2013 Irish Bank Resolution Corporation Deed of Assignment and Transfer NAMA complied with this direction.